davetgerrard/GenomicLayers/README.md

 Beginning to think about running whole genome layer binding.
 Current layerSets cover only a single sequence, genome will be a list of layerSets.
 Will need to re-write runLayerBinding() and matchBindingFactor() to cope.
 Perhaps begin with a createLayerSet() function to make this all easier and more structured.
 Accessor functions to obtain parts of layerSets (although the actual values on the layers will need to be modifiable.

+I did run a simple vMatchPattern on hg19 using the DPSF cluster.
+Recorded 22Gb of memory usage!

+	tf.hits <- vmatchPattern("TTTCCCTAATC", genome, fixed=F)

 __2016-08-31__
 While at GS2016, trying to run basic optimisation on chr1.
 Moved to dpsf cluster.
 Had to move over TSS data and make new file of TSS for chr1, in a sub-dir data/